YouTube articles

 Yes.
 If you would like to broaden your audience and generate more views and engagement, we recommend sharing video content on both YouTube and TikTok.

 YouTube vs TikTok?
 You decide.
 Whether you’re creating bite-sized content or long-form videos, no matter which platform you choose, both give enormous opportunities for success.
-And with the help of Clipchamp’s free online video editor, you can start creating and sharing endless videos today.
+And with the help of Clipchamp’s free online video editor, you can start creating and sharing trending TikTok videos today.

 To learn more about competing platforms, look at our TikTok vs Instagram Reels blog.